BayanGroup/nutch-custom-search/README.md

-truncate | Truncates a string if its size is greater than max. trim | Trims a string. url | Returns the current url in the context. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field.
+truncate | Truncates a string if its size is greater than max. trim | Trims a string. url | Returns the current url in the context.